mia-platform/documentation/docs/tutorial/console/console_common.md

 ## Monitor infrastructure

+Once your changes have been deployed, you can monitor their status and see information about the pods running them as well as application logs.

 This section explains how to monitor your deployed services.

 You must be in the Runtime section of the console to perform this action.